 Retail funds are characterised by extensive consumer protection rules whereby a manager of a retail fund must comply with a variety of special requirements that are not applicable in relation to other types of investment funds.
 The most prominent requirement is the obligation to act exclusively in the common interest of the unitholders.
-Further, the manager is required to, inter alia, maintain, or cause to be maintained, a register of all holders of units in the fund, immediately redeem a unit upon the request of a holder and maintain a suitable diversification of investments in accordance with the principle of risk spreading.
-Further, the AIFMA includes added provisions in relation to non-professional (retail) investors, including additional requirements for a Swedish marketing authorisation.
+Further, the manager is required to, for example, maintain, or cause to be maintained, a register of all holders of units in the fund, immediately redeem a unit upon the request of a holder and maintain a suitable diversification of investments in accordance with the principle of risk spreading.
+The AIFMA contains additional provisions in relation to retail funds that are alternative investment funds, including additional requirements required in order to obtain a Swedish marketing authorisation.